Balochistan xeric woodlands: Climate

 The climate of the ecoregion is Hot semi-arid (Köppen climate classification (BSh)).
 This climate is characteristic of steppes, with hot summers and cool or mild winters, and minimal precipitation.
 The coldest month averages above 0 C. Precipitation averages 150 mm/year.
 Hot winds from the north occur in summer, raising dust storms in the south with velocities up to 110 mph.

 Flora and fauna

 67% of the territory is bare or sparse vegetation.
 9% is shrubland, 8% is herbaceous vegetation, and 9% is cultivated cropland.
 Below 1,500 meters, the vegetation is steppe in character.
 From 1,500 to 2,000 meters is found montane open forest of pistachio trees (Pistacia atlantica), wild almond (Prunus), and barberry (Berberis).
 Lower brush includes honeysuckle bush (Lonicera), sagebrush (Artemisia spp.), and Pashtun juniper (Juniperus seravschanica).
-At higher altitudes there is a transitional zone of sclerophyll trees (woody brush with hard leaves).
+In the lower regions are stands of Persian mesquite (Prosopis cineraria), Shisham (Dalbergia sissoo), Babul (Vachellia nilotica) At higher altitudes there is a transitional zone of sclerophyll trees (woody brush with hard leaves).
 At still higher elevations are the isolated alpine meadows of other ecoregions.